 Great work from the President’s team, especially Secretary Rubio.

 Did Donald Trump actually end the war between India and Pakistan?
 He certainly played an important role in stopping the spiral of violence and in bringing about a ceasefire.
-However, as the history of the region shows, real peace requires more than just one signature – this is only the beginning of the road.
+However, as it shows history region, real peace requires more than just one signature – this is just the beginning of the road.